‘RHOBH’ Cast Members Sutton Stracke And Garcelle Beauvais Discuss Replacing Lisa Vanderpump

-Sutton Stracke and Garcelle Beauvais were added to The Real Housewives of Beverly Hills cast in August after the exit of longtime star Lisa Vanderpump but do they feel pressured to fill her shoes?
+Sutton Stracke and Garcelle Beauvais were added to The Real Housewives of Beverly Hills cast in August after the exit of longtime star Lisa Vanderpump, but do they feel pressured to fill her shoes?

-At the end of last month, as Stracke opened her new concept store in West Hollywood, just a short walk from Vanderpump’s restaurants, SUR Restaurant, PUMP Lounge, and TomTom, she and her fellow new addition, Beauvais, spoke about their new roles on the show after being asked about the potential pressure to replace Vanderpump.
+At the end of last month, Stracke opened her new concept store in West Hollywood, just a short walk from Vanderpump’s restaurants — SUR Restaurant, PUMP Lounge, and TomTom.
+She and her fellow new addition, Beauvais, spoke about their new roles on the show after being asked about the potential pressure to replace Vanderpump.

-“I’m not anybody’s replacement, I’m not trying to be someone that I’m not,” Sutton told Us Weekly magazine at her event.
+“I’m not anybody’s replacement, I’m not trying to be someone that I’m not,” Stracke told Us Weekly magazine at her event.

-According to Sutton, she’s looking forward to showing the Bravo TV reality series’ fans and followers her real life because she’s extremely blessed and having a lot of fun.
-As fans may have heard, Sutton is also a friend of longtime star Lisa Rinna, who joined the Real Housewives of Beverly Hills cast during the series’ fifth season after the exits of Carlton Gebbia and Joyce Giraud.
+According to Stracke, she’s looking forward to showing the Bravo TV reality series’ fans and followers her real life because she’s extremely blessed and having a lot of fun.
+As fans may have heard, Stracke is also a friend of longtime star Lisa Rinna, who joined the Real Housewives of Beverly Hills cast during the series’ fifth season after the exits of Carlton Gebbia and Joyce Giraud.

 As for Beauvais’ thoughts on potential pressure, she told the magazine that she believes the series is getting a fresh start following Vanderpump’s exit in June and doesn’t feel that she’s replacing the former cast member.
-In fact, she doesn’t believe that anyone could truly place Vanderpump.
+In fact, she doesn’t believe that anyone could truly replace Vanderpump.

-“I just feel like I’m gonna me, you know?
+“I just feel like I’m gonna be me, you know?
 And I’m doing so many other things.
 I have a Netflix show coming out, Thanksgiving, called Merry, Happy, Whatever with Dennis Quaid.
 I’m doing Tell Me a Story with Kevin Williamson,” she shared.

 As fans may know, Beauvais has been an actress for many decades and had previously steered clear of reality shows.